elkraneo/stepintovision.ai/README.md

   and SHA-256 `contentDigest`.
 - Format hints: locale, `contentType`, `wordCount`, `tokenCount`, `readingTimeSeconds`.
-- Taxonomy & relations: categories, tags, hero image metadata, `seeAlso`, and an `alternateUrls.aiReadable` pointer for the public domain swap.
+- Taxonomy & relations: categories, tags, hero image metadata, `seeAlso`, developer-focused links (e.g., GitHub download and repository URLs), and an `alternateUrls.aiReadable` pointer for the public domain swap.

 The JSON metadata companion exposes the same information plus the `schema` version in a machine-friendly document.
 The Markdown body continues to be